denten/denten.github.io/_posts/2019-07-25-capitalism-and-literature.md

 It could also be that those who choose to publish with a non-profit are a self-selected group of wealthy male authors.
 The opposite could be the case also.
 Or that some of the smaller presses specialize in particular audiences while the larger do not.
-Any number of such confounding factors could explain the difference and tested empirically.
-But whatever the explanation, it would rely on contextual information about the book market.
-This understanding of the context cannot be reduced to a "model" used to isolate purely textual, predicative features.
-None of them lead to an answer about change much less about the reasons, the how, of capitalism and its effects.
-The method does not live up to its implied theories.
+Any number of such confounding factors could explain the difference or tested empirically.
+Whatever the explanation, it would rely on detailed contextual information about the book market.
+This understanding of the context cannot be reduced to intra-textual, predicative features.
+None of them lead to an answer about change much less about the reasons---the how---of capitalism or its effects.
+The method does not live up to its implied hypotheses.

 > I built this model to investigate whether nonprofits are, as they claim, more literary than
 > conglomerates.
 The results allow me to extend recent computational studies into literariness